From farmer to machine constructor

 Hermann Paintner on Bavarian Radio and Television - demonstration video 1973

 It was 1972 when the 25-year old farmer Hermann Paintner designed and built his first self-propelled sugar beet harvester at his parents’ farm.

-Bavarian radio became aware of this development in 1973 and requested an interview.
+Bavarian Radio and Television became aware of this development in 1973 and requested an interview.

 The year was 1972 when 25-year-old farmer Hermann Paintner designed and built his first self-propelled sugar beet harvester at his parents’ farm.
 With the assistance of friends and the support and goodwill of his parents, particularly his father, his passion for design had its first great achievement.
 The first machine was built almost entirely of second-hand parts.
 He was a welcome visitor at local scrap dealers.